 Ensure that channel bandwidth is set to 20/40MHz on a 2.4GHz connection and 40MHz on a 5GHz connection.
 If 5GHz it is set to 80 MHz, interference may be a problem; please lower it to 40 MHz

 Heavily populated areas such as apartments, condos, and townhouses may benefit from having 5GHz as the sole WI-FI network.
 This is due to the resiliency to interference of the 5GHz network.
 Another reason that 5GHz is recommended is due to the fact that only the 5GHz networks can use 802.11ac.

 - Ability to create up to 16 SSIDs

 These speed tests should be done on multiple devices multiple times.
 We recommend 3 tests per device on a minimum of 2 devices for 1 accurate test.

 (if possible, it would be best to compare speed tests between wired and wireless devices) Speed tests can be done by visiting

 If you are having Wi-Fi issues, see if the Wi-Fi improves the closer you move to the router.
 If it does, this is most likely a range issue and will require a different approach from standard troubleshooting.

-In the picture below the more red the color, the worse the signal.
-We hope this helps explain how obstacles effect Wi-Fi
+In the picture below, the more red the colour is, the worse the signal will be.
+We hope this helps explain how obstacles affect Wi-Fi

 Time and Date